Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Related Work

-\textbf{Text-guided video editing.} Early text-driven video editing approaches can be broadly divided into two categories \cite{LucyEdit}.
+Early text-driven video editing approaches can be broadly divided into two categories \cite{LucyEdit}.
 The first relies on inference-time solutions, often using deterministic inversion with test-time optimization to align edits with text prompts \cite{wu2023tune, ceylan2023pix2video, geyer2023tokenflow, jeong2024vmc}.
 The second conditions video diffusion models on explicit visual cues such as depth maps or optical flow fields \cite{chen2023control, jeong2023ground, cong2023flatten, gu2024videoswap}.
 While effective in constrained settings, they often introduce temporal artifacts and struggle to generalize to flexible, open-domain editing scenarios.

 Recently, instruction-based foundational video-to-video editing models \cite{LucyEdit, jiang2025vace, qin2024instructvid2vid, polyak2024movie, ju2025editverse} have emerged, jointly conditioning on source videos and text instructions.
 These models deliver precise, high-fidelity edits while preserving subject identity and motion.

-However, these models are constrained by a limited temporal context window, so they cannot process videos exceeding their temporal window.
+However, these models are constrained by a limited temporal context window.
 A naive workaround is to split a long video into shorter segments and edit each independently, but as shown in Fig.~\ref{figure: teaser}(b), this approach leads to significant appearance inconsistencies across segments.
-In this work, we cast long video editing as a multi-turn video editing problem and demonstrate that equipping aforementioned video-to-video diffusion models \cite{LucyEdit} with our memory mechanism enables precise long-form video editing with consistent appearance and motion, \textit{even when video segments are denoised independently}.
+In contrast, as illustrated in Fig.~\ref{figure: teaser}(b), our memory mechanism enables coherent long-form video editing with consistent appearance and motion across segments.
+By casting long video editing as a multi-turn editing problem and equipping video-to-video diffusion models~\cite{LucyEdit} with explicit visual memory, we achieve precise and temporally consistent results, \textit{even when segments are denoised independently.}